JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/entropies.md

     Partitioning the dataset (i.e. doing a *histogram*) is in general a costly operation that depends exponentially on the number of dimensions of the data and algebraically to the box size `ε`.

     However, in this specific case the partition process has some special aspects that can be taken advantage
     of, reducing tremendously the memory allocation and spent time!

-    In fact, there is an upper bound to the memory allocated by `non0hist`: A constant multiplied by the length of the array, `N = length(p)`.
-No matter how small `ε` or how many dimensions the data has, the method can at most assign `N` dictionary entries.

 The function used internally by `genentropy` is `non0hist`: